nikkigantos/dronedeploy/README.md

 ![alt text](results/features_matched.png "SIFT")

 Clearly, there were some outliers.
-To detect and removed these the distance of the lines matched from plane to plane are calculated, and outliers were removed based on deviation from the mean.
+To detect and remove these, the distance of the lines matched from plane to plane are calculated, and outliers were removed based on deviation from the mean.
 This was a necessary step to perform prior to the cv2 RANSAC which is allocated in the homogrpahy function.
 The results of this process are shown in the next three images.

 ![alt text](results/features_corrected.png "SIFT")
 ![alt text](results/features_corrected2.png "SIFT")